 In-app purchases through apps installed on an iPhone or iPad is certainly a useful feature.
 Plenty of apps in the App Store come for free, later on, users can purchase additional features depending on what level of additional features they might want.
 This allows a user to be selective of making app purchases, and also save money on each transaction they made.
+Read our guide to learn how to turn off in-app purchases on iPhone or iPad quickly.

 However, there are several downsides – especially if someone makes an accidental in-app purchase that they aren’t supposed to make.
 We could relate to a 2013 incident where two parents sued Apple because their child made an unauthenticated in-app purchase causing a huge credit card bill on them; all of which could be prevented if the in-app purchases were turned off.